 You can hear more about the Vogel family’s background in QC food rescue in the first episode of the Middle of Somewhere podcast.

-Liz Hogan is a proud Quad Cities native and Western Illinois University Quad Cities alumni.
-She has served as the Director of Quad Cities Food Hub for a year and a half.
-Previous to her work at the Food Hub, Liz worked in retail and customer service management.
+Liz Hogan-Wells is a proud Quad Cities native and Western Illinois University Quad Cities alumni.
+She is an entrepreneur and formerly the Director of Quad Cities Food Hub.
 Passionate about reducing food waste, she is an active composter and backyard gardener.
 Liz began attending FRP meetings in late 2015 and has participated in donor surveys and education.
 Her passion for food rescue developed at an early age when her grade school Mom and Dad’s Club donated food to her family in a time of crisis.
 The compassion shown by the club has remained with her and has helped her grow into the food and hunger conscious person she is today.

 Christina McDonough is the Community Transformation Consultant at the Scott County Health Department and has been involved with the Food Rescue Partnership since it’s onset in 2013.
 The Scott County Health Department collected data on 124 food system indicators and was the leading organization to assist the original workgroup of stakeholders in narrowing the focus to the % of food waste (industrial/commercial) food system indicator and developing a community improvement action plan.
 Christina’s position grants her the ability to remain highly involved in the Quad Cities first ever, Food Rescue Partnership.
 Christina earned her Bachelors in Health Promotion from the University of Northern Iowa and is a Certified Health Education Specialist.